Dorados de Sinaloa

-Club Deportivo Dorados de Sinaloa, simply known as Dorados, is a Mexican professional football club based in Culiacán, Sinaloa.
-It plays in the Liga de Expansión MX, the second level division of Mexican football.
+Club Deportivo Dorados de Sinaloa, is a professional football club based in Mazatlán, Sinaloa.
+The club competes in Liga de Expansión MX, the second level of Mexican football, and plays its home matches at Estadio El Encanto.
+Founded in 2003 in Culiacán and moved to Mazatlán in 2026.

-Dorados was founded on August 8, 2003, in the Primera División A and secured promotion to Mexico's top flight just one year later.
-In 2016, the club was relegated and has since competed in the Liga de Expansión.
+Domestically, Dorados has won one Copa MX in 2012.
+The club secured promotion to the Primera División for its first time in 2004.
+Throughout its history, Dorados has been relegated on two occasions, most recently at the conclusion of the Clausura 2016, and has since competed in the Liga de Expansión MX.

 History

 First promotion and relegation

-Dorados was founded on August 8, 2003, in the Primera División 'A', the second tier of the Mexican football system.
-On December 20, they won their first title in the Apertura 2003 tournament, with Guadalupe Castañeda scoring the decisive goal against Cobras de Juárez in the final.
+Dorados de Sinaloa was founded on 8 August 2003 in Culiacán, Sinaloa, in the Primera División 'A' de México, the second level division of the Mexican football league system.
+On 20 December, they won their first title in the Apertura 2003 tournament, with Guadalupe Castañeda scoring the decisive goal against Cobras de Ciudad Juárez in the final.
 In the following tournament, Dorados finished as runners-up.

-On May 29, 2004, Dorados secured promotion to the Primera División after defeating León in the promotion play-off.
+On 29 May 2004, Dorados secured promotion to the Primera División de México after defeating León in the Campeón de Ascenso.
 Remarkably, the club achieved top-flight status just one year after its founding.
-In an effort to remain in the top division, Dorados made several high-profile signings, including Sebastián Abreu, Pep Guardiola and Jared Borgetti.
-However, after two years in the Primera División, Dorados was relegated following the Apertura 2006 tournament.
+In an effort to remain in the top division level, Dorados made several high-profile signings, including Sebastián Abreu, Pep Guardiola and Jared Borgetti.
+However, after two years in the Primera División, Dorados was relegated following the Clausura 2006 tournament.

 Dorados claimed the title in the Clausura 2007 tournament, which allowed them to participate in the promotion play-off, but ultimately fell to Puebla.
-In October 2012, Dorados emerged as the Copa Mx champion following their victory over Correcaminos in the final.
+In October 2012, Dorados emerged as the Copa MX champion following their victory over Correcaminos in the final.

 In May 2013, Grupo Caliente, known for its casino operations, acquired a majority ownership in the club.

 Return to Primera División and Relegation

-On May 23, 2015, Dorados once again secured promotion to Mexico's top flight after defeating Necaxa in the promotion play-off.
-However, just a year later, they were relegated after finishing at the bottom of the relegation table.
+On 23 May 2015, Dorados once again secured promotion to Mexico's top flight after defeating Necaxa in the promotion play-off.
+However, just a year later, they were relegated to the Liga de Ascenso de México after finishing at the bottom of the relegation table.

 Dorados secured the Apertura 2016 title, earning a spot in the promotion play-off, but were ultimately defeated by Lobos BUAP.

 In September 2018, Diego Maradona was appointed head coach of Dorados.
 He made his debut on 17 September with a 4–1 victory over Cafetaleros de Tapachula.
 Maradona guided Dorados to two consecutive finals, though they fell short in both, losing to Atlético San Luis.
 In June 2019, Maradona's lawyer announced that he would be stepping down from the role, citing health reasons.